 Once the order is placed by the customer, the system must produce a picking list and/or loading guide with the items that the customer has selected.
-It is also recommended that the system provides special fields for customers to enter detailed instruction if needed, for e.g., re-packaging instructions.
+It is also recommended that the system provide special fields for customers to enter detailed instruction if needed, e.g. for re-packaging instructions.

 While the portal will help address many of the problems related to the ordering process, other direct forms of communication such as phone, email, and messenger should also be available.
-Do require your customers to place orders through the online portal as much as possible.
-This will reduce errors, increase efficiency and accountability.
+But, do require your customers to place orders through the online portal as much as possible.
+This will reduce errors while increasing efficiency and accountability.

-The put-away process may seem too far off from that of shipping, however, the location of goods has a great impact on it.
+The putaway process may seem too far off from that of shipping to matter.
+However, the location of goods has a great impact on shipping.
 If goods have been appropriately placed considering order frequency, lead times can be shortened effectively, thus rendering shipping more convenient and efficient.

-Placing frequently ordered goods handy, occasionally ordered goods a little father, and rarely ordered items farther still helps reduce picking time – Review ABC analysis here.
+Placing frequently ordered goods in the most handy location, occasionally ordered goods a little farther, and rarely ordered items farther still helps reduce picking time - Review ABC analysis here.

-To learn more on how to optimize this process read our previous blog: Optimizing the Warehouse Picking Process.
+To learn more about how to optimize this process, read our previous blog: Optimizing the Warehouse Picking Process.

-Only those picking teams, which yield more than 99.9% accuracy, don’t need checking.
+Only those picking teams that yield more than 99.9% accuracy don’t need checking.